brownieboy/react-bootstrap-slider/README.md

    npm run buildDemo

 Wepback will build the JavaScript files for the demo in the /demo/js/ folder.
-Your cord will go in the slider-bundle.min.js file.
+Your code will go in the slider-bundle.min.js file.
 Any 3rd-party code (jQuery, Bootstrap etc) goes into the vendor.min.js file.
 Source maps are generated both.

 ###Demo
 Is [here](http://users.on.net/~mikeandgeminoz/code/react.bootstrap.slidertest/index.html).